-It must have a perfectly normal facial bone, a normal cervical spine but without the fetal skull and a volume of brain tissue equivalent to at least one third of the normal brain.
+It must have a perfectly normal facial bone, a normal cervical spine but without the fetal skull, and brain tissue volume equivalent to at least one-third of the normal brain.

-It is hypothesized that, like other malformations of development, there are multiple origins for acrania.
-Recent work has identified mutations in the HHAT gene that have caused Acrania along with holoprosencephaly and agnatia.
+It is hypothesized that there are multiple origins for Acrania, like other malformations of development.
+Recent work has identified mutations in the HHAT gene that have caused Acrania, holoprosencephaly, and Egnatia.

-The sequence of acrania anencephaly begins with acrania, which is the most common anomaly affecting the central nervous system with an incidence of 1 in 1000 pregnancies.
+The sequence of acrania anencephaly begins with Acrania, the most common anomaly affecting the central nervous system, with an incidence of 1 in 1000 pregnancies.

-It occurs at the beginning of the fourth week of gestation when the anterior neuropore is closed.
-The normal migration of mesenchymal tissue that is supposed to form the skull does not occur.
+It occurs when the anterior neuropore is closed at the beginning of the fourth week of gestation.
+The regular migration of mesenchymal tissue to form the skull does not happen.

-In this circumstance, the unprotected brain tissue suffers destruction and progressive degeneration due to a mechanical and chemical trauma, which leads to the complete or almost complete disappearance of the brain after 14 weeks of gestation.
+In this circumstance, the unprotected brain tissue suffers destruction and progressive degeneration due to mechanical and chemical trauma, leading to the complete disappearance of the brain after 14 weeks of gestation.

 There is a 100% mortality rate for those with Acrania.
 This disease is rare and occurs in 1 in 20,000 live births.

-In order to better manage a diagnosis of this anomaly, early detection is of extreme importance, so that measures can be taken to help the mother and the child.
+Early detection is of extreme importance to better manage a diagnosis of this anomaly so that measures can be taken to help the mother and the child.

 Families can choose to terminate the pregnancy or carry it to term.
 It is important to note that Acrania can cause a fetus to abort spontaneously before reaching the end.

-Many fetuses with this condition also have anencephaly, where part of the brain is missing along with the skull and scalp.
-Heart defects, cleft lip and gastrointestinal abnormalities may also occur.
+Many fetuses with this condition also have anencephaly, where part of the brain is missing, and the skull and scalp are.
+Heart defects, cleft lip, and gastrointestinal abnormalities may also occur.

-These and other defects may not be diagnosed unless the parents specifically request an autopsy.
+These defects may not be diagnosed unless the parents specifically request an autopsy.

 The presence of brain tissue will confirm the diagnosis of Acrania and differentiate it from other developmental problems such as anencephaly.
-Damaged brain tissue can be seen in ultrasound as echogenic particles in the amniotic fluid.
+In ultrasound, damaged brain tissue can be seen as echogenic particles in the amniotic fluid.

-In the first trimester examinations, there is a normal amount of brain tissue present that when seen in the coronal plane of the fetus results in the “Mickey Mouse” sign due to two semicircular structures that float on the fetal face as well as the rounded ears.
+In the first trimester examinations, there is an average amount of brain tissue present that, when seen in the coronal plane of the fetus, results in the “Mickey Mouse” sign due to two semicircular structures that float on the fetal face as well as the rounded ears.

 In the second trimester, a significant amount of brain tissue is lost, which results in the sign of the frog’s face due to the absence of recognizable tissue superior to the level of the fetal orbits.

-There are no known family links in Acrania and the recurrence rates are extremely low.
+Acrania has no known family links, and the recurrence rates are meager.
 We still do not know much about the exact mechanism in this rare condition.

-Unfortunately, there is no medical treatment for the Acrania.
-Due to the lack of brain development of babies, approximately 75% of babies are stillborn and the other 25% die within a few hours, days or weeks after delivery.
+Unfortunately, there is no medical treatment for Acrania.
+Due to the lack of brain development in babies, approximately 75% of babies are stillborn, and the other 25% die within a few hours, days, or weeks after delivery.

 The focus is on providing emotional support to your family.
-Many families find comfort in knowing that their child has not been forgotten by those who cared for him and that others are sharing their pain.
+Many families find comfort in knowing that their child has not been forgotten by those who cared for him and others who share their pain.

-In addition, genetic counseling is recommended for parents to discuss the risk of recurrence in a future pregnancy, as well as vitamin therapy.
+In addition, genetic counseling is recommended for parents to discuss the risk of recurrence in a future pregnancy and vitamin therapy.